-Sadly, drowning is still one of the leading causes of accidental death in children, and an astonishing statistic is that people are more likely to die from drowning than they are from being hit by a car or in a domestic fire.
-On average 402 people accidentally drowning every year and when a child reaches 15-years-old, statistically the water is more likely to claim their life.
+Sadly, drowning is still one of the leading causes of accidental death in children.
+An astonishing statistic is that people are more likely to die from drowning than they are from being hit by a car or in a domestic fire.
+On average, 402 people accidentally drown every year, and when a child reaches 15-years-old, statistically the water is more likely to claim their life.

 Throughout 2020 and 2021, children have missed out on the vital opportunity to swim, leaving a dramatic gap in school swimming and water safety education.

-With summer fast-approaching, everyone keen to get out and enjoy the UK’s water sites following months of restrictions, teaching children how to be safe near water is more important now than ever before.
+With summer fast-approaching, everyone is keen to get out and enjoy the UK’s water sites following months of restrictions.
+Teaching children how to be safe near water is more important now than ever before.

 In support, all this week in our lessons, we will be reminding our young and older swimmers about the Water Safety Code and re-practising key lifesaving skills, including the importance of floating as a survival technique.